 Data-driven decisions

 Making data-driven decisions is crucial for your overall strategy.
-By leveraging data, you can understand your audience’s behaviour and preferences, which helps you create relevant and engaging content.
+By leveraging data, you can understand your audience’s behavior and preferences, which helps you create relevant and engaging content.

 Analytics tools